StructureFold2/StructureFold3/manual/sf3_manual.md

 + [R](https://www.r-project.org/) (@team2013r)

-StructureFold3 is a set of Python3 scripts designed to process Structure-seq (@ding2015genome, @ding2014vivo, @ritchey2017structure) or other high-throughput libraries generated to yield reverse transcription stops via chemically probing RNA structure into reactivity values at the single nucleotide level (structurome).
-These reactivity values may be used to guide folding with RNAstructure (@reuter2010rnastructure) or similar software, greatly enhancing structure prediction with *in-vivo* probing data.
-This package allows a user with a minimal computational or statistical background to execute a number of mostly automated processes to assemble *in-vivo* reverse transcriptase stops collected by chemical probing and derive reactivity values indicative of the probability of base pair strandedness, thus generating a reasonable facsimile of the actual *in-vivo* RNA structurome.
+StructureFold3 is a set of Python3 scripts designed to process Structure-seq (@ding2015genome, @ding2014vivo, @ritchey2017structure) or other high-throughput libraries generated to yield reverse transcription stops via chemically probing RNA structure into reactivity values at the single nucleotide level (structurome).These reactivity values may be used to guide folding with RNAstructure (@reuter2010rnastructure) or similar software, greatly enhancing structure prediction with *in-vivo* probing data.
+This package allows a user with a minimal computationalor statistical background to execute a number of mostly automated processes to assemble *in-vivo* reverse transcriptase stops collected by chemical probing and derive reactivity values indicative of the probability of base pair strandedness, thus generating a reasonable facsimile of the actual *in-vivo* RNA structurome.

 Ultimately, the final design and analysis of the data is up to the experimenter; data may be piped into RNAstructure to obtain predicted folds of transcripts, or the experimenter may choose to directly analyze the derived chemical reactivity or raw RT stop values in any way that suits their experimental design with typical statistical packages, such as R (@team2013r).
 StructureFold3 is amenable to a variety of chemical probes (e.g. DMS, glyoxal, SHAPE), provided a negative reagent control library is included.
 Structurefold3 is designed to be modularl; steps and programs can be modified to accomodate unforseen experimental, chemical, or biological experimental constraints.

 ## Walkthrough